 If you have a cold, Dr. Kirlew recommends trying home remedies for the first seven to 10 days if you don’t have serious symptoms like wheezing, chest pain or shortness of breath.
 She suggests over-the-counter treatments like:

-• Saline rinse.
-“A saline rinse will cleanse the nasal passages and throat,” she explains.
+Saline rinse.
+“A saline rinse will cleanse the nasal passages and throat,” she says.
 “Studies strongly indicate that using a saline rinse can reduce the duration of a sinus infection.”

-• Fever reducer.
-An over-the-counter medication like Tylenol can help if you have a fever.
+Fever reducer.
+Over-the-counter counter medicine, like Tylenol, can help if you have a fever.

 You can also help relieve symptoms and boost your immune system with the following: